 - Payments reimbursed or to be reimbursed by other public or private sector grants

-The period for which you must spend the grant funding is from signature of grant agreement between the organisation and Centrepoint until 28 February 2026.
+The period for which you must spend the grant funding is from the signature of grant agreement between your organisation and Centrepoint until 12 January 2026.

 All applicants will undergo due diligence checks by Centrepoint to assess if they have the basic financial and organisational policies and processes in place.
 These include areas such as; safeguarding, information security and fraud prevention and adequate financial management processes.